 - 1. Read the lyrics of Lift Every Voice and Sing. - What kind of themes come across?
 What words/emotions could be used to describe the tone of the poem? - 2.
 Watch the different performances of Lift Every Voice and Sing. - What kind of words/emotions could be used to describe the tone of the music? - How do the music and lyrics together create a stronger message?
-How did the instrumental version still get across the themes of the poem? - Which performance did you like most?
+How did the instrumental version still get across the themes of the poem? - Which performance resonated most with you?
 Why? - 3.
-Research the historical context of Lift Every Voice and Sing. - What kind of messages do you think the brothers were trying to get across from this piece? - Why do you think this piece has remained popular and been referenced throughout history? - 4.
-Listen to an excerpt of Of Our New Day Begun. - Identify when the Lift Every Voice and Sing is and how it has been changed - Why do think Omar Thomas chose to use Lift Every Voice and Sing as inspiration? - What emotional journey occurs throughout the piece? - 5.
-Research other pieces of art that have been inspired by Lift Every Voice and Sing: - Books/Poetry - Visual Art/Sculpture - Dance - 6.
-Create a [digital] collage of art inspired by Lift Every Voice and Sing such as Of Our New Day Begun and other example art forms 7.
-Present your research findings to the class about the history of Lift Every Voice and Sing and how art has been influenced by it throughout history alongside your collage.
+Read and reflect on the historical context of Lift Every Voice and Sing. - What kind of messages do you think the brothers were trying to get across from this piece? - Why do you think this piece has remained popular and been referenced throughout history? - 4.
+Listen to an excerpt from Of Our New Day Begun. - Identify when the Lift Every Voice and Sing is and how it has been changed - Omar Thomas is a black composer living in Baltimore.
+Why do think he chose to use Lift Every Voice and Sing as inspiration? - What emotional journey occurs throughout the piece? - 5.
+Research other pieces of art that have been inspired by Lift Every Voice and Sing. - Books/Poetry Visual Art/Sculpture Dance - 6.
+Create a [digital] collage of art inspired by Lift Every Voice and Sing (including pieces such as Our New Day Begun and other example art forms).

 - 1. Split into discipline groups: - Music Composition - Music Performance - Visual Art - Spoken Word/Poetry - Dance - 2.
 As a group, watch the corresponding collaborator video. - Ex: Music Composition group watches the composer (Omar Thomas & Anna Clyne) videos. - 3.
-As a group, discuss what it means to create authentically? - What does the word authentic mean? - Why does being authentic matter when making something?
+As a group, discuss what it means to create authentically. - What does the word authentic mean? - Why does being authentic matter when making something?
 What are examples of times you have been authentic or inauthentic? - 4.
-Within the group, have each person choose a section of Lift Every Voice and Sing to perform or alter. - Composition: Adapt the melody of Lift Every Voice and Sing OR finish the phrase. - Performance: Sing your section or perform reduced part on available instruments. - Spoken Word: Recite the lyrics OR alter the words to create a new poem and read. - Visual Art: Create a visual art piece that is inspired by the musical section. - Dance: Create a dance or movement that is inspired by the musical section. - 5.
+Within the group, have each person choose a section of Lift Every Voice and Sing to perform or alter. - Composition: create a countermelody or harmony part to the melody section given. - Performance: Sing or perform on your primary instrument section. - Spoken Word: Create anew stanza that relates to the themes of unity and hope. - Visual Art: Create a visual art piece that is inspired by the musical section. - Dance: Create a dance or movement that is inspired by the musical section. - 5.
 Present the entire piece as a group. - 6.
 Reflect on the process. - How does it feel to see your contribution as part of a whole unified piece? - How did you interpret the theme of the piece and turn it into something else?
 What ideas did you hope to get across? - How were you inspired by the other people in your group?
 People in other groups?
 How do you hope to inspire others?